 Anyone capable of making a rational judgment is a savvy consumer.
 This consumer will read what you have to say, discern your truthfulness, and make a final decision based on the result of analyzing a variety of cues.
 You can bet that this consumer will not be caught up in the moment.

-How many times have you seen consumers price check and compare in the stores?
+How many times have you seen consumers doing a price check and comparision in the stores before making a purchase?
 They do it online, too.
 Any data can be verified, so do your homework up front and provide truthful content.

 The content you write about might not always be positive information.
 That’s okay.
 Your reader doesn’t expect to see through your rose-colored lenses, but they do expect the truth from you.
 Honest facts go a long way.
 By including them, you are not only providing relevant information, but you are also branding yourself as a trusty expert.